-Pleased to meet you, I'm Beatrice, I was born in Tuscany and I have a masters degree in translation.
+Pleased to meet you, I'm Beatrice, I was born in Tuscany where I studied literature and I have a masters degree in translation.
 I’ve been working for Amnesty International since forever.
-I wandered around the globe for a bit, before deciding it was time to set my roots under the Irish sky and dock at Dublin Port.
+I left a piece of my heart in Dublin where I lived for 10 years, only to return to the banks of river Arno.
 But my passion remains traveling, both on planes and with books.
-I listen to music only at extremely high volume and I read essays and fiction strictly written by women: Memoirs of a good girl by Simone de Beauvoir truly changed my life.
+I listen to music only at extremely high volume and I read non-fiction and fiction written exclusively by women: Memoirs of a Dutiful Daughter by Simone de Beauvoir truly changed my life.

 What is feminism for me?
 It’s a way of looking at and changing the world.
 It is sisterhood and listening.
 It is a necessity.

 Ciao!
 I am Clara, I am a vegetarian and I have just crossed the threshold of thirty: in the recent years I have lived in the rain in England, in the cold in Norway and now I bask blissfully under the glorious sun in Rome.
 I am a researcher with a PhD on female poetry of the Renaissance.
 Currently I work with prophetesses, writers and saints who lived between the 16th and 17th centuries and their impact on the political climate of the epoch.
 I love wandering along the Appian Way, doing yoga and getting lost in the alleys of a city by turning off the navigator.
 If I had to choose my favorite book, in addition to the Prophecies of Santa Brigida, I would choose the Neapolitan quadrilogy by Elena Ferrante and L'ibisco viola by Chimamanda Ngozi Adichie.

 What will I do when I grow up?
 Continue to discover and publish the talented writing of past and contemporary women.